glwhitaker/Carrot_Gamba/README.md

 # Carrot Gamba Bot

-A Discord economy and gambling system built with Node.js, Discord.js, and SQLite.
+A feature-rich Discord economy and gambling bot focused on progression, rewards, and fair gameplay.

-## What It Does

-Carrot Gamba is a fun Discord bot that adds a virtual economy to your server.
-Users earn carrots (the virtual currency) by chatting, participating in voice channels, and claiming daily/weekly rewards.
-They can then use these carrots to play various games of chance.

 ## Overview

+Carrot Gamba adds a virtual economy to your Discord server where users earn **carrots** through participation and risk them in games of chance.
+Beyond basic gambling, the bot emphasizes **long-term progression**, **activity rewards**, and **strategic bonuses** that keep users engaged over time.

+The system is designed to be fun, transparent, and resistant to abuse, making it suitable for active communities rather than short-lived novelty use.

+## Core Features

+### Virtual Economy
+- Earn carrots through:
+  - Chat participation (with cooldowns and validation)
-- **Virtual Economy**: Users earn carrots through regular activity
+  - Voice channel activity
-- **Gambling Games**:
+  - Daily and weekly rewards
+- Server-specific balances and stats
+- Anti-exploitation safeguards to prevent farming and abuse

+### Gambling Games
-  - **Blackjack**: Play against the dealer with standard rules
+- **Blackjack** — Play against the dealer using standard rules
-  - **Coin Toss**: 50/50 chance to double your bet
+- **Coin Toss** — High-risk 50/50 betting
-  - **Number Guess**: Guess a number between 1-10 for a chance to win 10x your bet
+- **Number Guess** — Guess 1–10 for large multipliers
-- **Statistics**: Track wins, losses, and overall performance
-- **Leaderboard**: See who has the most carrots in your server

-## Key Features
+### Progression & Leveling

-- Economy system with activity-based rewards
+- XP-based leveling system with scaling requirements
-- Statistics tracking and data visualization
-- Multiple interactive games with fair RNG implementation
+- Passive multipliers unlocked through progression
+- Long-term incentives that reward consistent activity, not just luck

+### Items & Boosts
+- Temporary and multi-game items that modify gameplay
+  - Win bonuses
+  - Loss mitigation
+  - Passive reward multipliers
+- Effects persist across multiple games where applicable
+- Clear, readable reward feedback after each game

+### Stats & Leaderboards
+- Track:
+  - Games played, wins, losses
-- Resource management and anti-exploitation measures
+  - Biggest wins and losses
+  - Balance milestones
+- Server leaderboards to highlight top players

+## Design Goals

+- Simple commands, clear feedback
-- Responsive and user-friendly interface
+- Fair randomness and transparent outcomes
+- Systems that scale with active communities

+---

+Carrot Gamba is built to feel less like a gimmick and more like a persistent game layered on top of your Discord server.